-5.1 Related to ZERO2NATURETM-PREFOR project activities
+5.1 Related to ZERO2NATURE-PREFOR project activities

-The potential negative environmental emitters accountable for purposes of this methodology, can be encountered throughout the ecosystem area were the ZERO2NATURETM project activity has been proposed.
-The roll of the emitter, its associated Environmental Impact Potential - EIP and the afflicted ecosystem segment(s) is (are) available at: www.zero2nature.com.
+The potential environmental negative emitters, accountable for this methodology purposes, can be found throughout the ecosystem area were the ZERO2NATURE project activity has been proposed.
+The roll of emitter, its Environmental Impact Potential - EIP and the attained ecosystem segment(s) is (are) available at: www.zero2nature.org.

-5.2 Baseline scenario identification and demonstration of additionality in ZERO2NATURE[TM]-PREFOR project activities a) "Tool to identify the baseline scenario and demonstrate additionality in ZERO2NATURETM-PREFOR project activities".
+5.2 Baseline scenario identification and demonstration of additionality in ZERO2NATURE-PREFOR project activities a) "Tool to identify the baseline scenario and demonstrate additionality in ZERO2NATURE-PREFOR project activities".